Vitamin IV Therapy: Benefits, Risks, and Costs

 Think of it as a shortcut for nutrient absorption.
 When you eat food or take oral supplements, your stomach and intestines have to break everything down first.
 During that process, you don’t always absorb the full amount of nutrients.
 IV therapy bypasses the digestive tract entirely, ensuring 100% of the vitamins and minerals are available for your cells to use right away.
 This direct delivery is why many people turn to IV nutrition therapy when they’re feeling run-down, recovering from an illness, or looking to support their overall wellness.
 It’s a controlled, efficient way to give your body a direct infusion of the good stuff.

-How Does Intravenous Delivery Work?
+How Does an IV Drip Actually Work?

 The key to understanding how intravenous delivery works is a concept called “bioavailability.”
 This term simply refers to the amount of a substance that actually enters your circulation and becomes available for your body to use.
 When you take a vitamin pill, its bioavailability can be surprisingly low due to factors like your gut health and metabolism.